serengil/deepface/README.md

 # encrypt source embedding
 encrypted_alpha = cs.encrypt(alpha)

-# remove cryptosystem and plain alpha not to be leaked in cloud
-del cs, alpha

 # restore the cryptosystem in cloud with only public key
 cloud_cs = LightPHE(algorithm_name = "Paillier", precision = 19, key_file = "public.txt")